 The following unaudited pro forma financial information presents the results of operations as if the 2010 acquisitions had taken place on the latter of January 1, 2009 or the opening date of the hotel.
 The Garden District Hotel acquired on October 26, 2010 has been closed since 2008 and accordingly has no operating history and is excluded from the condensed pro forma financial information.
 The results of operations for the 2009 acquisitions for the period not owned were not significant compared to the Company's results of operations.
-The results of operations for the 2008 acquisitions are presented as if the acquisitions had taken place on January 1, 2008.
+The results of operations had taken place on January 1, 2008.
 The pro forma results have been prepared for comparative purposes only and are not necessarily indicative of what actual results of operations would have been had the acquisitions taken place on January 1, 2009.